tranw402/tranw.github.io/essays/busqueda.md

 ## Privilege Escalation

 In this interface, we can inspect the source code of system-checkup.py.
-Unfortunately we can't modify the code, even as the administrator, which would result in a simple Python reverse shell payload being appeneded to the end of the source code and being called whenever we ran system-checkup.py back in the shell.
+Unfortunately we can't modify the code, even as the administrator, which would result in a simple Python reverse shell payload being appended to the end of the source code and being called whenever we ran system-checkup.py back in the shell.

 We find something else that is interesting however.
-The full-checkup commmand is being called using a relative path.
+The full-checkup command is being called using a relative path.
 Because of this, we can create our own full-checkup.sh script and have the system-checkup.py script run our own script as the root user.
 That doesn't sound good...

 <img class="img-fluid" src="/img/busqueda/source_code_inspection.png">